loopbackio/loopback-next/docs/site/Components.md

 - `controllers` - An array of [controller](Controllers.md) classes.
 - `providers` - A map of providers to be bound to the application [context](Context.md).
-- `classes` - A map of TypeScipt classes to be bound to the application context.
+- `classes` - A map of TypeScript classes to be bound to the application context.
 - `servers` - A map of name/class pairs for [servers](Server.md).
 - `lifeCycleObservers` - An array of [life cycle observers](Life-cycle.md).
 - `bindings` - An array of [bindings](Binding.md) to be added to the application